All Episodes

 They're too busy fighting each other.

-Uh, what's interesting, just to give you setup for the case, the lawsuit brought by the attorney general's uh attorneys general of Maryland and Washington, D.C., claiming that earnings from the Trump International Hotel in D.C. and its related businesses Violated prohibitions against receiving benefits from foreign governments, the U.S. or individual states.
+What's interesting, just to give you a setup for the case, the lawsuit brought by the Attorney General's Attorneys General of Maryland and Washington, D.C., claiming that earnings from the Trump International Hotel in D.C. and its related businesses violated prohibitions against receiving benefits from foreign governments, the U.S. or individual states.

-Now, the Fourth Circuit declared that Maryland and D.C., the first they lack standing to begin with to bring the case in the first place.
+Now, the Fourth Circuit declared that Maryland and D.C., first, they lacked standing to begin with to bring the case in the first place.

 And they ordered the lower court to dismiss the complaint.